Characterisations of V-sufficiency and C^0-sufficiency of relative jets: Introduction

 Sufficiency of jets is one of the most important notions introduced by Ren\'e Thom for the structural stability theory.
 The property of sufficiency of $r$-jet is a kind of local stability at degree higher than $r$.
 Implicit Function Theorem and Morse Lemma may be regarded as results on sufficiency.
 The notion of sufficiency of jets also has applications to the bifurcation problems in Differential Equation.
 Hence this notion has been explored by many researchers in the 1970s and 1980s (see C. T. C. Wall \cite{wall} for the survey of this field).

 Any mapping realisation of a $C^0$-sufficient jet has an isolated singularity, and the zero-set of any mapping realisation of a $V$-sufficient jet also has an isolated singularity.
 Therefore the above works on sufficiency of jets only deal with the isolated singularity case.
-On the other hand, the works on characterisations of sufficiency of jets relative to a given closed set have been also started, e.g. V. Grandjean \cite{grandjean}, S. Izumiya and S. Matsuoka \cite{Izumiya-Matsuoka}, L. Kushner and B. Terra Leme \cite{Kushner-Terra Leme}, V. Thilliez \cite{Thilliez}, X. Xu \cite{Xu} , P. Migus, T. Rodak and S. Spodzieja \cite{Migus-Rodak-Spodzieja} and so on.
+On the other hand, the works on characterisations of sufficiency of jets relative to a given closed set have been also started, e.g. V. Grandjean \cite{grandjean}, S. Izumiya and S. Matsuoka \cite{Izumiya-Matsuoka}, L. Kushner and B. Terra Leme \cite{Kushner-Terra Leme}, V. Thilliez \cite{Thilliez}, X. Xu \cite{Xu}, P. Migus, T. Rodak and S. Spodzieja \cite{Migus-Rodak-Spodzieja} and so on.
 This relative case includes the non-isolated case.
+Incidentally, characterisations of $C^0$-sufficiency and $V$-sufficiency of weighted jets have been given by L. Paunescu (\cite{Paunescu1}, \cite{Paunescu2}).

 The goal of this paper is to carry on the study of sufficiency of jets of differentiable map-germs $(\mathbb{R}^n,0)\to (\mathbb{R}^p,0)$, $n \ge p$, possibly with non-isolated singularities.
 We consider the following situation; for a given closed set-germ $\s$ in $( \mathbb{R}^n,0)$, we define the notion of map jets relative to $\s$, and using the group of homeomorphisms which fixes $\s$ pointwise, we define some topological sufficiencies of jets relative to $\s.$ In this paper we mainly treat the problems of $V$-sufficiency and $C^0$-sufficiency of relative jets.